eug/apriori/README.md

 # apriori
-A naïve implementation of Apriori algorithm
+A naïve implementation of A-Priori algorithm.
+The implementation of this algorithm is based on Ch.
+6, [Mining Massive Datasets (2ed)](http://www.mmds.org/)